usman6745/ansible-role---Tomcat/README.md

 # ansible-role---Tomcat
-ansible role to deploy tomcat server in Ubuntu OS
+ansible role to deploy tomcat server on Ubuntu OS